-Before you can conduct a Web Tour, you must switch to Web Tour mode in the Content area.
+Before you can conduct a Web Tour, you must have been granted the Web Tour permission and must switch to Web Tour mode in the Content area.
 (For details on modes, see The Content Area Modes on page 16.)

 Caution: Be careful not to inadvertently switch modes on someone else who is presenting content.
 Everyone in the session will follow you to the new mode.